textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 api_instance = TextMagic::TextMagicApi.new

 image = File.new('/path/to/file.txt') # File | Contact avatar.
-Should be PNG or JPG file not more than 10 MB
+Should be a PNG or JPG file not more than 10 MB.

 id = 1 # Integer |